prody/ProDy/doc/reference/usage/selections.rst

         LEU, LYS, MET, PHE, PRO, SER, THR, TRP, TYR, VAL, or HSD, HSE, HSP.

+        .. versionchanged:: 0.6.1
+           ASX (asparagine or aspartic acid), GLX (lutamine or glutamic acid), XLE (leucine or isoleucine), SEC (selenocysteine), and PYL (pyrrolysine) has been added to the standard definition.

         Note that this list of residue names can be changed using :func:`setProteinResidueNames` method.